Hot Plugging Resources

 Adding CPU and Memory to a Running VM

-In this lab, we will add more CPU and Memory resources to a virtual machine by changing the virtual machine’s Instance Type.
+In this lab, we will add additional CPU and Memory resources to a Virtual Machine by changing the Virtual Machine’s Instance Type.
 To do this, you will start with an existing VM that has a single vCPU and 2 GiB of memory.
 Using the OpenShift Virtualization console, you will modify the configuration of the VM Instance Type to a type that has 2 vCPU and 4 GiB of memory.

 Instructions